-Using Fig. 2.16 (a) different steps of SVM can be summarized as follow.
-First step is to determine all the switching states and their corresponding state-space vector in $\alpha\beta$ -reference frame.
+Using Fig. 2.16 (a), the different steps of SVM can be summarized as follows.
+First step is to determine all the switching states and their corresponding state-space vector in the $\alpha\beta$ -reference frame.
 Fig. 2.16 (a) shows all the eight switching space vectors with black circles for a traditional two level converter. + and - signs in parentheses are to show which switch in each phase is on.
-For example (-, +, +) shows that in phase a lower switch and in the other two phases upper switches are on.
+For example (-,+,+) shows that in phase a lower switch and in the other two phases upper switches are on.

 Second step is to determine the reference voltage state-space vector in $\alpha\beta$ -reference frame.
-Third step is to find the three closest switching combination to the reference (v_1, v_2, v_3) in Fig. 2.16 (a).
-The final step is to calculate the time duration of each switching state (t_1, t_2) so that the time average of the generated voltage equals the reference space vector.
+Third step is to find the three closest switching combination to the reference $(v_1, v_2, v_3)$ in Fig. 2.16 (a)).
+The final step is to calculate the time duration of each switching state $(t_1, t_2)$ so that the time average of the generated voltage equals the reference space vector.

-Figure 2.16 (b) shows the extension of SVM for a three level star (one cell per phase).
-Each cell can produce positive $(+V{dc})$, negative $(-V{dc})$ and zero (0) voltage levels.
-Having 3 levels, results in 33 possible combinations, shown with black circles.
+Figure 2.16 (b) shows the extension of SVM for a three level star configuration (one cell per phase).
+Each cell can produce positive ( $+V{\rm dc}$ ), negative ( $-V{\rm dc}$ ) and zero (0) voltage levels.
+Having 3 levels, results in $3^3$ possible combinations, shown with black circles.
 It can be observed that for some vectors more than one switching state is possible.

-Following the same steps as explained before v_1, v_2, v_3 and their corresponding time t_1, t_2, t_3 should be determined in order to make the switching commands.
+Following the same steps as explained before $v_1, v_2, v_3$ and their corresponding time $t_1, t_2, t_3$ should be determined in order to provide the switching commands.

 It should be noted that SVM explained here is valid only for a balanced system with purely sinusoidal reference voltages.
-In case of an unbalanced system, existence of harmonics or zero-sequence component this algorithm must be modified [47, 48].
+In case of an unbalanced system, existence of harmonics or zero-sequence component this algorithm must be modified [48, 49].